 It’s easy to understand how someone will gain weight if he or she frequently consumes 2,240 calories just for lunch (the combined caloric wallop packed by Burger King’s Tender-Crisp chicken sandwich, large fries and large chocolate milk shake).
 But it’s the nature of those calories, and not the calories themselves, that may be the greatest cause for concern.
 This particular lunch delivers more than 10 grams of trans fats, for example, which a recent study indicated may give both obesity and disease a major toehold.

 Wake Forest School of Medicine researcher Kylie Kavanaugh, DVM, compared two groups of monkeys, one that derived 8 percent of their daily calories from trans fats and a control group that didn’t eat trans fats at all.
 She was looking for the impact of the trans fats on their cardiovascular health, but was surprised to find another adverse effect: The trans fat–eating monkeys gained three times as much weight as the control group, even though both ate the same number of calories each day.
 And much of the weight was belly fat, considered a risk factor for diabetes and heart disease.
-(For more on this dangerous fat, see “Anatomy of a Pot Belly” in the November 2006 archives.)
+(For more on this dangerous fat, see “Anatomy of a Pot Belly”.)